Rkvishnu/Rkvishnu/README.md

 # About Me

--I'm a skilled Full Stack Blockchain Developer and Web3 Enthusiast, proficient in Ethereum, Polygon, and Chainlink.
+I'm a skilled Full Stack Blockchain Developer and Web3 Enthusiast, proficient in Ethereum, Polygon, and Chainlink.
 I have expertise in Solidity, JavaScript, C++, ReactJs, NextJs, NodeJs, ExpressJs, TailwindCSS, and Styled Components.
 My experience includes smart contract development, DApp development, and blockchain architecture design.
 - Experienced in Tokens creation (ERC-20, ERC-721 , ERC-721A„ ERC1155, BEP20), Smart Contracts, NFTs, ICO,and Defi.
 - Using Solidity and Rust I have eveloped Dapp, Smart contracts, and NFT’s for Ethereum, Solana, and Polygon Blockchain.

--I'm also well-versed in DevOps methodologies, experienced with Git, Docker, AWS, Kubernetes, and Jenkins.
+I'm also well-versed in DevOps methodologies, experienced with Git, Docker, AWS, Kubernetes, and Jenkins.
 With strong problem-solving and communication skills, I'm dedicated to delivering high-quality blockchain solutions that meet business needs.

 <br/>
 <br/>